 It is reasonable to ask if the benefits discussed above could be achieved with the slower speeds provided by dial-up-internet access.
 Many of the benefits discussed above can be claimed of dial-up-internet access and other slower forms of internet connectivity and are not necessarily unique to broadband connections.
 However, to varying degrees, meaningful internet access uniquely provides these benefits for at least two reasons.
 First, as internet speeds evolve, the applications evolve with them, requiring increasingly fast connections and rendering narrowband access obsolete.
 In many areas, one requires a broadband connection to functionally interact with the internet and garner the benefits discussed above.
 Second, faster connections reduce transaction costs regardless of whether or not the same functionality can be achieved using slower internet access.
 These include the transaction costs associated with gathering and verifying information.
-To the degree that the reduced transaction costs to broadband offers benefits above and beyond those of slower connections.
+To the degree that the reduced transaction costs associated with faster and less costly internet access lead to increased use, then meaningful access to broadband offers benefits above and beyond those of slower connections.